From $100K to $120K per Month: The 5-Month Optimization After the First Ceiling

 What Would’ve Failed If Done Differently:

-Process optimization without margin data = might optimize low-value processes
+Process optimization without margin data might optimize low-value processes

-Infrastructure before process = over-building for broken processes
+Infrastructure before process over-builds around broken processes

 Time Investment: 4 weeks for onboarding automation + support optimization.